SouthEndMusic/CachedInterpolations.jl/README.md

 # SmoothInterpolation.jl

-`SmoothInterpolation.jl` exports 2 interpolation types in the style of [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl):
+`SmoothInterpolation.jl` exports 3 interpolation types in the style of [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl):

 - `SmoothedLinearInterpolation`, a type of linear interpolation with well-behaved smoothed corners;
-- `SmoothedLinearInterpolationIntInv`, the inverse of the antiderivative of a `SmoothedLinearInterpolation` if it exists.
+- `SmoothedLinearInterpolationIntInv`, the inverse of the antiderivative of a `SmoothedLinearInterpolation` if it exists;
+- `LinearInterpolationInvInv`, the inverse of the antiderivative of a `LinearInterpolation` if it exists.

 ## Installation